Diversity, Equity and Inclusion Statement

-Infectious disease experts help uncover global infections and the burdens these diseases place on vulnerable populations that include women, LGBTQIA communities, along with Black and indigenous people of color (BIPOC).
+Infectious diseases experts help uncover global infections and the burdens these diseases place on vulnerable populations that include women, LGBTQIA communities, along with Black and indigenous people of color (BIPOC).
 These vulnerable and disenfranchised communities often have disproportionately increased risk of infectious diseases as well as inadequate access to care and prevention services which results in worse health outcomes.

-Chronic underfunding of public health and infectious disease services and workforce shortages reduce access to state of the art treatment and care for vulnerable communities in urban and rural areas throughout the world.
-In many areas, deep institutional racism and historical approaches to controlling infections that relied on shame and criminalization of persons with infections, exacerbated underlying disparities and propagated unjust and/or inequitable treatment.
+Chronic underfunding of public health and infectious disease services and workforce shortages reduce access to state-of-the-art treatment and care for vulnerable communities in urban and rural areas throughout the world.
+In many areas, deep institutional racism, and historical approaches to controlling infections that relied on shame and criminalization of persons with infections, exacerbated underlying disparities and propagated unjust and/or inequitable treatment.